Web3-Pi/setup-guide/docs/GetStart/pair-devices.md

 #### Consensus Client

-- Insert a blank SD Card into a card reader and connect the reader to your PC
+- Insert a microSD card into a card reader and connect the reader to your PC (You may need microSD to SD adapter)
 - Open the Raspberry Pi Imager on your PC
 - Choose device type
-- Choose the downloaded image for consensus client as a source image
+- Choose the downloaded image for execution client as a source image
 - Choose the SD card reader as a target device
 - Perform any custom configuration steps that you need
     - Set hostname to _eop-consensus_
     - Enable SSH authentication
-    - Set username and password (e.g., _raspberry/raspberry_)
+    - Set username and password (e.g., _raspberry/raspberry_) (Do not change username and password)
-    - uncheck "Eject media when finished"
+    - Uncheck "Eject media when finished"
 - Write the image to the SD card
-- Eject the card and insert it into the first device
+- (optionally) Eject the card and insert it into the device
-- Do not ommit verify step
+- Do not interrupt verify step

 !!! note "Remember the hostname"